GoInterject/GoInterject.github.io/wGetStarted/L-Create-PivotTable.md

 ![](/images/L-Create-PivotTable/12.jpg)
 <br>

-**Note:** The parameter section of the report should look like the following screenshot.
+The parameter section of the report should look like the following screenshot.

 ![](/images/L-Create-PivotTable/13.jpg)
 <br>